akzaidi/DLWorkshop/Labs/Lab0-EnvironmentSetup/readme.md

 ```
 5. Post-installation actions

-Add the following path to your PATH variable by modifing *.bashrc*
+...Add the following path to your PATH variable by modifing *.bashrc*
 ```
 export PATH=/usr/local/cuda-8.0/bin${PATH:+:${PATH}}
 ```

-Logout and login again to update PATH
+...Logout and login again to update PATH

 6. Verify installation
 ```